albar965/littlexpconnect/README.txt

 Settings can only be changed using the configuration file "little_xpconnect.ini".

 [Options]
-DefaultPort=51968     : This is the default port to connect to.
-Change this if it collides with another program.
+FetchAiAircraft=true  : Also get AI aircraft.
+You can disable this if
+                        you think the plugin causes performance problems.
-FetchAiAircraft=true  : Also get AI aircraft (not available yet) FetchRate=200         : Data will be fetched from X-Plane every 200 milliseconds.
+FetchRate=200         : Data will be fetched from X-Plane every 200 milliseconds.
                         Lower this value to get a more fluid movement of the aircraft symbol on the map.
-                        Increase this value if you think it causes performance problems.
+                        Increase this value if you think the plugin causes performance problems.
-UpdateRate=500        : Data will be sent over the network ever 500 milliseconds.
-                        Lower this value to get a more fluid movement of the aircraft symbol on the map.
-                        Increase this value if you have a slow network.

 ------------------------------------------------------------------------------
 -- LICENSE -------------------------------------------------------------------